shitingzhang/nhanes-health-analysis/README.md

 ## Research Question

-Can demographic, lifestyle, and body composition data predict functional movement difficulty in working-age U.S. adults?
+Can demographic, lifestyle, and body composition data predict functional movement difficulty in working-age U.S. adults (20–65)?
+This project develops an interpretable logistic regression model to identify individuals at higher risk of functional movement difficulty using publicly available NHANES survey data.

 ---